Offer input on the City’s Sign Bylaw at open house - Offer input on the City’s Sign Bylaw at open house

 null Offer input on the City’s Sign Bylaw at open house

 Have an opinion on how signs and other advertising devices should be used in Kingston?
-Come offer your input on the City of Kingston's Sign Bylaw at an open house set for 3 to 6 p.m. on Thursday, July 28 at the INVISTA Centre, 1350 Gardiners Rd.
+Come offer your input on the City of Kingston's Sign Bylaw at an open house set for 6 to 8 p.m. on Wednesday, Dec.
+2 in Room A/B at the INVISTA Centre, 1350 Gardiners Rd.

 "Businesses and organizations are always finding new ways to advertise.
-The existing Sign Bylaw is being reviewed to take new technologies and approaches into account," says Lisa Capener-Hunt, supervisor, building services.
+The Sign Bylaw is being reviewed to take new technologies and approaches into account," says Del Stowe, manager, building services.

-The Sign Bylaw regulates where signs can be located, what types of signs may be displayed and other details related to signage and advertising along Kingston streets.
+The Sign Bylaw regulates where signs can be located, what types of signs may be used, a range of advertising devices and components and other details related to signage and advertising along Kingston streets.

 Can't make the open house?
-Review the existing Sign Bylaw and proposed changes and offer your input at firstname.lastname@example.org
+Review the existing Sign Bylaw and proposed changes and offer your input at www.CityofKingston.ca/GetInvolved.
+Input will be accepted until Friday, Dec.
+4.

 About the City of Kingston